shahrooz-abghari/odads/README.md

 The project is a multi-module Maven project.
 To build the whole project, just run `mvn install` from the root directory.
 The dump of the database is also enclosed to this repository.

-The default user name and password for loging in to the system.
+The default user name and password for logging in to the system.

     User name: guest
     Password: odads2012